-However, you can do most of what you need to do with the VRB from your home or office:
+Please note, you can still do most of what you need to do with the VRB from your home or office:

-- Use the VRB Justice portal to provide a document for your application
+- Use the VRB Justice portal to submit a document for a VRB application

 - You can email or call us on 1800 550 460 about your application or any other general enquiry